nicole-tan/Cornell-VEL/README.md

 * Customizable keypresses
 * High fidelity - networked second life VR spinoff
 * Create customizable avatars and characters in VR
-* Adding in new room dimensions and look
-* Perfecting the hand movements
 * Scaling the human avatar with that shown on the screen --> Script according to the headset distance from floor
-* Prevention of unnatural hand movements
+* Perfecting hand movements by preventing unnatural hand movements
 * Model the surrounding room
 * Create a GUI that allows users to add ID in, input1 -> output 1 -> percentage...input4 -> output4 -> percentage where percentages are gain [amount of movement], speed, and/or accuracy
 * Balloon popping target practice game
+* Dart practice game
+* Team building activity where two people hold controllers and the average of their movements is what is shown on the screen

 ###Helpful Links